Ronald Reagan Washington National Airport: Army Black Hawk flight path incursion

 On May 1, 2025, two Delta Air Lines aircraft were forced to abort their landings after an Army Black Hawk helicopter crossed the flight path.
-Delta Air Lines Flight 1671, an Airbus A319 arriving from Orlando, was at an altitude of 700ft when it initiated a go-around.
-Republic Airways Flight 5825 (branded as Delta Connection), an Embraer E170 arriving from Boston, had 0.4 miles separation from the helicopter when it aborted its approach.
+Delta Air Lines Flight 1671, an Airbus A319 arriving from Orlando, was at an altitude of 700 ft when it initiated a go-around.
+Republic Airways Flight 5825 (branded as Delta Connection), an Embraer E170 arriving from Boston, had 0.4 mi separation from the helicopter when it aborted its approach.
 The Army helicopter, a Sikorsky UH-60 Black Hawk inbound to the Pentagon from Davison Army Airfield in Fairfax, Virginia, belonged to the same brigade as the one involved in the fatal January 29 crash, and was carrying out the same Priority Air Transport mission as the stricken helicopter.

 In response to the incident, Secretary of Transportation Sean Duffy accused the Army of unnecessarily taking a "scenic route" near the flight path.
 An Army official later disputed the accusation, calling the description "inappropriate."
 According to Duffy, equipment failures exacerbated the issue, as controllers were unable to view the Black Hawk’s position in real-time on their radar.
 The helicopter's radar track "inadvertently floated and jumped to a different location on the controller feed after being unresponsive for a couple seconds."

 The FAA and NTSB are investigating the incident.